 What Tomato Variety is Right For You?

 Picking the right tomato at the supermarket is not a big deal.
 But, if you’re planting tomatoes, picking the right tomato IS a big deal.
 You’ll be growing and harvesting those tomatoes all season.
 Choosing the right tomato to plant, doesn’t have to be complicated.
-It all starts with how you’re going to use them, according to IFA Country Store expert, Nick Loveland.
+It all starts with how you’re going to use them.

 “A lot of people enjoy canning tomatoes.
-If you’re one of them, you’ll want to grow the standard Roma tomato,” says Loveland.
+If you’re one of them, you’ll want to grow the standard Roma tomato,” says Nick Loveland, Certified Arborist and Assistant Manager at Ogden IFA Country Store.
 “Romas are thick-walled, meaty, bright red egg-shaped tomatoes.
 It is also a drier tomato, less juicy.
 These attributes make Romas a great choice for canning.”

 What about salads?

-If you want nice color in your salad … “Try a Cherokee Purple or a Mr. Stripey tomato.
+Do you like nice color in your salad?
+“Try a Cherokee Purple or a Mr. Stripey tomato.
 Both are very popular heirloom tomatoes,” says Loveland.
 “The Cherokee Purple has some gorgeous purple and green in the flesh while Mr. Stripey tomatoes are yellow with red-streaked flesh.
 Both are very flavorful and look great in a salad or sliced on a burger.”

-Loveland says one of his favorite heirloom variety is the Brandywine.
-He says, “the Brandywine is a popular beefsteak-sized tomato that produces rosy pink fruits loaded with an old-fashioned tomato taste that has been prized for decades.”
+The Brandywine heirloom variety is the overall favorite in the Loveland household.
+“It’s a popular beefsteak-sized tomato that produces rosy pink fruits loaded with an old-fashioned tomato taste that has been prized for decades.”

-Another variety of tomato which you may not have heard of is the DX-5212 tomato.
+The DX-5212 tomato is a variety you may not have heard of.
 This tomato was developed by Utah State University in conjunction with the Heinz Company.
 While the name is less than exciting, the tomato is quite tasty and makes for a good salad or slicing tomato.

-Season Starters, as well as garden fertilizer, are available at your nearby IFA Country Store.
-If you have any questions about tomatoes (or anything else you may be growing in your garden), just check with the experts at IFA Country Stores.
-We can help you grow the things you love.
+Season starters, as well as garden fertilizer, are available at your nearby IFA Country Store.
+If you have any questions about tomatoes (or anything else you may be growing in your garden), just check with our experienced gardeners.
+We enjoy helping you grow the things you love.